ljf441/pygbm/README.md

 # pygbm
-The **pygbm** package is a Python package designed to simulate Brownian motion.
+The **pygbm** package is a Python package designed to simulate geometric Brownian motion.

 ## Features
 - **GBMSimulator**: core attributes and implements analytic method